This is Part III – Operational Efficiencies of a revised six-part series on the internal audit value chain (IAVC).

 - standardizing certain tasks,

 - reducing complexity,

-- avoiding unnecessary duplication of efforts,
+- eliminating none-value add steps, and avoiding unnecessary duplication of efforts,

 - defining business requirements, managing CPI projects, and

 - selecting and implementing the right technologies.

 Indeed, technology is a frequently used tool to drive operational efficiencies.
 Process automation software, Robotic Process Automation (RPA) initiatives, and other applications, for example, are often used by big and small businesses globally.
 These products facilitate business communications, management of projects, and various initiatives effectively and efficiently.
 Yet automation is not always a silver bullet for increasing efficiency.